EdinburghNLP/tramooc-mt/README.md

 A simple sample client is provided by `sample-client.py`. `sample-client-2.py` allows the translation of text passed via standard input.

+## License

+The code in this repository is released under the FreeBSD License.

+By default, the tool downloads and uses pre-trained models for 11 language pairs (see below).
+These models are released for research purposes only.

 ## Supported language pairs

     - en-bg (English-Bulgarian)